lwmqn/shepherd/docs/Basic-APIs.md

 ## Basic APIs

-MqttShepherd is being exposed by `require('mqtt-shepherd')`
+LwmqnShepherd is being exposed by `require('lwmqn-shepherd')`

-* This class brings you a LWMQN Server with network managing facilities, i.e., permission of device joining, device authentication, reading resources, writing resources, observing resources, and executing procedures on remote devices.
+* This class brings you a LwMQN Server with network managing facilities, i.e., permission of device joining, device authentication, reading resources, writing resources, observing resources, and executing procedures on remote devices.
 This document uses `qserver` to denote the instance of this class.
 * Each asynchronous API supports both callback style and promise backed by [q](https://github.com/kriskowal/q) 1.4.x.

 ********************************************
-### new MqttShepherd([name,] [settings])
+### new LwmqnShepherd([name,] [settings])
-Create a server instance of the `MqttShepherd` class.
+Create a server instance of the `LwmqnShepherd` class.
 This document will use `qserver` to denote the server.

 **Arguments:**

 1. `name` (_String_): Server name.
-A default name `'mqtt-shepherd'` will be used if not given.
+A default name `'lwmqn-shepherd'` will be used if not given.
 2. `settings` (_Object_): Optional settings for qserver.

     | Property       | Type    | Description                                                                                                                                                                         |